monicaarghir4/OOP-Project-SecondStage/README.md

 * In the input package I extracted the data from the json files
 * In the output package I created json formats
 * I also have a package designed for verifying certain errors
-* Moving actiontypes.on to the solving package which contains the class that takes every action from the input and executes the specific method for it.
+* Moving on to the solving package which contains the class that takes every action from the input and executes the specific method for it.
 For implementing it I used the singleton design pattern, so I could create just one instance since I'm only using it to start checking the actions in the main function.
 * Lastly we have two main interfaces implemented by a lot of classes used to build a factory design pattern:
-    * The first one is designed for the actiontypes.change type of action
+    * The first one is designed for the change type of action
-    * The second one is for the actiontypes.on page type
+    * The second one is for the on page type